ashermancinelli/ashermancinelli.github.io/_posts/2021-3-5-Spack-Development-2.md

 ```

-Let us also assume you *need* to install with your fork of PETSc and HiOp, and that you'd like to use the MAGMA and CUDA installations provided by your system administrator or package manager.
+Let us also assume you *need* to install with your fork of the PETSc and HiOp spack packages, and that you'd like to use the MAGMA and CUDA installations provided by your system administrator or package manager.
 In this case, you might have an environment file like this:

 ```yaml